Late or Prior Year Tax Returns

 With your consent, H&R Block can help by checking your lodgement status with the ATO, ascertaining which years are outstanding and accessing details that have been reported to the ATO.

 At H&R Block, we'll work with you to ascertain what deductions may be relevant and help you to work out how to locate this information.
 Obviously the more receipts, statements and information you can find at your home or office, the easier it will be.
 But don't stress about it, there are some deductions you can claim without receipts.

 How else can H&R Block assist me?

-Completing your outstanding tax returns may also result in matching past entitlements for benefits, such as superannuation co-contribution, family payment, baby bonus or education tax refund.
+Completing your outstanding tax returns may also result in matching past entitlements for benefits.
 Standard fees apply and if your late lodgements results in a refund, you may be able to take advantage of our Fee-From-Refund service and have your fee deducted from your refund.
 If for some of the outstanding years, you were not required to lodge a tax return, H&R Block can submit a non-lodgement advice and make sure you're up-to-date with the tax office.

 It's important to understand that once you are up to date with your tax returns, H&R Block can continue to assist you to keep up to-date with record cards, log books, annual reminders, newsletters and more.
 At H&R Block, nothing is too complicated.
 Find an office near you and book an appointment online or call 13 23 25.

 Book an online appointment today